 Rooms

-Next, we’ll talk about rooms.
-Each of our guest rooms has its own charm.
 Did you know we have a wheelchair accessible room on our first floor?
 There are two steps up from our parking lot, but there is stair-free access to the front door if you park along the street!
-This room shares a wall with our kitchen, so guests are occasionally concerned about noise from our restaurant, but we close early with this in mind and any clatter from the kitchen is rarely heard during the inn’s quiet hours (10 pm – 8 am).
+This room shares a wall with our kitchen, so guests are occasionally concerned about noise, but dinners and private parties are always scheduled to meet the inn’s quiet hours (10 pm – 8 am).
 If you are a light sleeper and a first floor room is not essential, we are glad to reserve any available rooms on the second floor for you if noise is a concern.

 While every room has gotten a new flat screen television in the last year, the Bradley Suite got the biggest!
 Not pictured on the room page because it’s so new, this 50″ screen is one of the perks of booking our suite.
 If there’s something you just have to watch during your stay, this is the place to do it.
 The suite is also the perfect room for families with more space to spread out and two additional beds available in the sitting room.